ed-henrique/cnc/README.md

 ❌ means won't do.

+- 🚧 Support more than one client during runtime
 - 🚧 Stop both server and client if an EOF (^D) is found
 - 🚧 Process kills (^C) sent by the client on the server's side
 - ✅ Support --log